Eastney Barracks: History

 Eastney Barracks, designed by William Scamp (assistant director, Admiralty Works Department), was built as headquarters for the Royal Marine Artillery, who moved in from Fort Cumberland in 1867.
 After the amalgamation of the Royal Marine Light Infantry and Royal Marine Artillery in 1923, Forton Barracks was closed and Eastney Barracks served as headquarters for the Portsmouth Division of the Corps.
 The series of seven linked blocks facing the sea forms the second longest barracks frontage in the country (after the Royal Artillery Barracks, Woolwich).
 The ensemble has been called "the best and most complete barracks of the post-Crimean War period".
 Eastney Barracks remained the Corps Headquarters until 1995, when it was sold and converted to private housing.

 The Royal Marines Museum, established there in 1958, was accommodated in the former officers' mess at Eastney Barracks from 1972 to 2017.
 Having deemed the building 'unsuitable' the National Museum of the Royal Navy put the collections into storage, and in December 2020 the former officers' mess was sold to Grand Hotel Excelsior International for conversion into a "luxury hotel".

 Cadets

 The first cadets established by the Admiralty (now the Royal Navy) were started at Eastney Barracks on 14 February 1901.
-The Royal Marines Artillery Cadet Corps was set up to gainfully occupy the spare time of Royal Marines Artillermen's sons, with entry later widened to all services and then civilian children.
-The RMACC eventually became the Royal Marines Volunteer Cadet Corps, part of the Royal Navy's Volunteer Cadet Corps.
-The VCC vacated Eastney Barracks in 1991 and is now based at HMS Excellent.
+The Royal Marines Artillery Cadet Corps was set up to gainfully occupy the spare time of Royal Marines Artillery men's sons, with entry later widened to all services and then civilian children.
+The RMACC eventually became the Royal Marines Volunteer Boy Corps and then, from the 1980s, the Royal Marines Volunteer Cadet Corps, part of the Royal Navy's Volunteer Cadet Corps.
+The VCC vacated Eastney Barracks in 1991 and moved to HMS Nelson in Portsmouth.
+It is now based at HMS Excellent.